 Qatar is a relatively conservative country – but extremely welcoming.
-Hospitality is a cornerstone of local culture and everybody will be welcome in Qatar during the FIFA World Cup 2022™
+Hospitality is a cornerstone of local culture and everybody is welcome.

-Qatar 2022 is the first FIFA World Cup to be held in the Middle East and the Arab World.
-Over a million fans will visit the region over the course of the tournament – many will experience Arab culture and traditions for the first time.
+Qatar 2022 was the first FIFA World Cup to be held in the Middle East and the Arab World.
+Over a million fans visited the region over the course of the tournament – many experienced Arab culture and traditions for the first time.

 People can generally wear their clothing of choice.
 Shoulders and knees should be covered when visiting public places like museums and other government buildings.
 Swimwear is commonly worn at hotel beaches and pools.

 While international visitors and residents wear a wide variety of clothing styles, Qatari citizens usually wear traditional attire.
 Visitors are welcome to wear traditional Qatari clothing if they choose to.